 Every dish is presented with flair and artistry, and the service is flawless but never hovering.

 The lovely décor evokes a sense of place, from the comfortable chairs with woven backs of embossed leather—to the whimsical wrought iron turtle sculptures climbing up the walls—to the colorful Mexican pottery with matching turtle designs.

 The Executive Chef and his culinary team have added a contemporary twist to the traditional breakfast using the best local organic products.

 Coconut French Toast with Braised Wild Berries

-(courtesy of Executive Chef Yvan Mucharraz, The Resort at Pedregal)
+(courtesy of former Executive Chef Yvan Mucharraz, The Resort at Pedregal)

 - 1 thickly-sliced piece of brioche bread

 Mix the two eggs with the cream.
 Wet the bread with this mix and sear in a hot pan.
 Once it is a golden color on both sides, sprinkle with cinnamon and sugar.
 Serve hot.

 - 1/2 cup mixed berries